The design considerations you should take into account when deploying the accessories needed in a solar water pumping system.

 If you will be using gravity flow to supply water from the storage tank at a relatively low pressure, then be sure that the discharge pipe is large enough to allow sufficient flow to meet the maximum water demand, with very little friction loss.
 Every 2.3 feet of verticle drop produces 1 PSI pressure (10 vert. meters = 1 bar or 1 kg/sq cm).

-Refer to How To Size Pipe for Solar Water Pumping.
+Refer to How to Size Pipe for Solar Water Pumping.

 We recommend the use of a float switch to prevent overflow of your tank.
 It will stop the pump when the tank fills, then will reset when the level drops.
 This conserves ground water, prevents overflow, and eliminates unnecessary pump wear.
 Solar pump controllers allow the use of small-sized cable to a remote float switch.

+You may at times want to “defeat” the float switch to allow overflow for irrigation purposes or to test or observe your system.
 To do this, install a switch to disconnect one of the two float switch wires.
 Use any size of on/off switch available from an electrical supply or hardware store.

 A refresher valve is an intentional slow leak.
 During times of low water demand, it reduces stagnation and may help prevent freezing.
 It can be any small valve, installed just below the float switch reset level.
 When it is needed, adjust it for a very slow flow and pipe the flow to a place where it will drain away.